52North/sos-importer/README.md

 ### :white_large_square: 0.5

    * *Features*
+     * MultiFeederTask
+       This feature provides means for harvesting many observation data source at once.
+The required inputs are an folder with configurations, the number of importing threads, and the period in minutes when all import configurations are processed again.
+This includes the option for changing the content of the configuration directory between each run.
      * Add support for HTTP remote files incl. fix for FTP client
      * Add support for parent feature relations
        * Bindings